Technology-Notes/lukesampson-scoop-wiki/Creating-an-app-manifest.md

     scoop install https://gist.github.com/lukesampson/6446567/raw/hello.json

 ### Next steps
 If you ran some of these examples, you probably noticed a warning saying 'no hash in manifest'.
-For reference information on specifying file hashes and much more in your manifests, see the [App Manifests reference][App-Manifests].
+For reference information on specifying file hashes and much more in your manifests, see the [App Manifests reference](App-Manifests).

+If you want to maintain a collection of apps, see the page on [Buckets](Buckets) for more information.